markjivko/rpg/readme.txt

 = Optimized CPU usage =
 Since cron tasks cannot be used in WordPress, resource gathering and other actions are computed on-demand.
-The algorithm was optimized to minimize DataBase interactions and provide a seamless real-time experience for all users.
+The algorithm was optimized to minimize database interactions and provide a seamless real-time experience for all players.

 = Optimized bandwidth =
 In order to deliver the best possible experience to your players, game assets are automatically stored in the browser **cache storage** using a service worker.
 This way there are no redundant requests made to your server, resulting in a snappy experience for your players and lower bandwidth usage.
 Image sprites are used to reduce the number of requests to your server further and all image files have been compressed.

-= Game Mechanics (PRO) =
+= Game Mechanics  =
 Everything is customizable, from the game name and description to what each game object does.
 For example, you can change how fast resources are gathered by altering **polynomials**.
 Available polynomials and their multiplicative inverses: